aka Alien Vs Ninja

 Feudal Japan sometime in the 18th Century.
 A group of ninja are despatched by their warlord to investigate a fireball that has fallen from the sky.
 On the way there, most of the group are slaughtered by alien creatures.
 Only four ninja remain – Yamata, Jinnai, the bumbling Nezumi and the female samurai Rin.
 Together they try to take on and deal with the alien creatures.

 AVN – listed as Alien vs Ninja on its dvd cover and at the IMDB but only as the acronym AVN on the English-language subtitled credits – is a Japanese genre hybrid.
 It gives the initial impression of being another of Justin Timpane’s films – Ninjas vs Zombies (2008), Ninjas vs Vampires (2010) and Ninjas vs Monsters (2013).
 In reality, the film feels like someone was riffing on AVP: Alien vs Predator (2004) and AVPR: Aliens vs Predator – Requiem (2007) and then had the brainwave of throwing the alien together with the mini-fad of ninja films that came out after the high-profile Ninja Assassin (2009).
-Director Seiji Chiba has made a number of other ninja films with Warring Nations: The Rebel Ninjas (2009), Ninja (2010) and Kunoichi: The Ninja Girl (2011).
+Director Seiji Chiba has made a number of other ninja films with Warring Nations: The Rebel Ninjas (2009), Ninja (2010), Kunoichi: The Ninja Girl (2011) and Ninja Horror (2015).

 AVN has a stripped minimalism – almost all of the action takes place out of doors in a forest.
 There is, for example, only a single interior set anywhere throughout.
 This reminds somewhat of Ryuhei Kitamura’s zombies vs yakuza film Versus (2001), which similarly had its title fight take place entirely outdoors in a forest.
 Mostly the film exists as a series of wildly wacky martial arts moves and/or creature and splatter effects.
 Almost everything else outside of this has been stripped away – there is never any explanation of what the alien is or what it is doing on Earth, while the ninja characters and their background are sketched in singularly brief strokes.